157 Beacon is located on the south side of Beacon, between Berkeley and Clarendon, with 155 Beacon to the east and 159 Beacon to the west.

 The house was not listed in the 1908 Blue Book.

 By the 1908-1909 winter season, 157 Beacon was the home of wool merchant William Farnsworth and his wife, Lucy Holman (Burgess) Farnsworth.
-They previously had lived in Dedham, where they continued to maintain a home.
+They had lived at 177 Beacon during the previous season.
+They also maintained a home in Dedham.
 Their two children, Ellen Holman Farnsworth and Henry Weston Farnsworth, lived with them.

 On January 24, 1910, Lucy Farnsworth bought 157 Beacon from Charles Winslow.